zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-Now the only thing missing is the initialization of our member variables.
-Our
-storage can be Initialized exactly like it is defined via [`std::addressof`][21]:
-`m_bound_entity{std::addressof(f)}`{: .cpp}.
-The initialization of `m_thunk_ptr`
-is a little bit more complicated.
-We need to create a concret lambda expression
-without capture to store the pointer of the lambda expression in our function
-pointer.
-This is the same approach like we used for the [non-owning type erasure][22].
-This is well defined behavior:
+Now the only thing we need to add is the initialization of our member variables.
+We can initialize our storage precisely like it is defined via [`std::addressof`][21]: `m_bound_entity{std::addressof(f)}`{: .cpp}.
+The initialization of the`m_thunk_ptr`member is more complicated.
+We need to create a concrete lambda expression without capture to store the pointer of the lambda expression in our function pointer.
+This approach is the same as for the [non-owning type erasure][22].
+This pointer assignment is well-defined behavior:

 > The closure type for a **non-generic** lambda-expression with **no lambda-capture**
 > whose constraints (if any) are satisfied has a **conversion function to pointer
 > to function** with C++ language linkage having the same parameter and return
 > types as the closure type’s function call operator. ([C++ Standard Draft N4849][7] section *7.5.5.1/7 [expr.prim.lambda.closure]*)

-This lambda needs to provide the fullfill the signature `R (*)(bound_entity_t, ARG_Ts...) noexcept(noex)`.
-It needs to extracted the object pointer from our storage and than call the
-call-operator with the provided arguments and return the value if the return
-type is not `void`.
+This lambda needs to fulfill the signature `R (*)(bound_entity_t, ARG_Ts...) noexcept(noex)`.
+It must extract the object pointer from our storage, call the call operator with the provided arguments, and return the value if the return type is not `void`.

-At first we implement a utility function to extract object pointer from our storage:
+At first, we implement a utility function to extract object pointers from our storage:
 ```cpp
 namespace detail {
 template <typename T>